Isaka Cernak

-Isaka Aongor Čerňák-Okanya (born 9 April 1989) is an Australian professional footballer who plays as an attacking midfielder for Olympic FC.
+Isaka Aongor Čerňák-Okanya (born 9 April 1989) is an Australian professional footballer who lasted plays as an attacking midfielder for Olympic FC.

 Club career

 Youth career

 In his youth football playing days, Cernak played for the Peninsula Power, Westside FC, Brisbane City, QAS and the AIS football teams.

 Brisbane Roar

 In 2008 Isaka Cernak joined A-League team Brisbane Roar (then called Queensland Roar), making 15 appearances and scoring a goal in his two seasons with the club.
 On 24 January 2009, Cernak made his senior debut as a substitute for Brisbane Roar against Perth Glory in a 4–2 win.
 In 2010, he left the Roar to join state rivals the North Queensland Fury.

 North Queensland Fury

 In June 2010, Isaka signed a deal with North Queensland Fury to become their 15th signed player for their upcoming season.
 He made 14 appearances for the Fury, scoring one goal in his season with the Fury.
 Unfortunately for Cernak, the Fury were unable to extend his contract due to FFA ownership of the club.